UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 ---

-## How can you check that you are working in a Git repository?
+## How do you know if you're working in a Git repository?
 (Terminal)

 <br>
 <br>